 LIHI Certificate #44 - Ice House Project, Massachusetts

-The Ice House Project uses the existing 190-foot-long, 12-foot-high Ice House dam and spillway topped with existing 24-inch-high flashboards that impound a 137-acre reservoir.
-The project has a headgate structure, equipped with four 8-foot-high, 10-foot-wide gates, leading to an existing 50-foot-wide, 109-footlong power canal.
-The restored powerhouse contains two turbine generating units with a total installed capacity of 280 kilowatts, and is located in the canal about 75 feet downstream of the headgate.
+The Ice House dam is 190 feet long, 12 feet high and topped with a spillway with 24-inch-high flashboards.
+The project has a headgate structure, equipped with four 8-foot-high, 10-foot-wide gates, leading to a 50-foot-wide, 109-footlong power canal.
+The restored powerhouse contains two turbine generating units with a total installed capacity of 280 kilowatts and is located in the canal about 75 feet downstream of the headgate.
 Water used for generation discharges from the powerhouse into a 50-foot-wide, 400-foot-long tailrace (measured from the headgate to the tailrace outlet).
-Project power is transmitted through an existing 480-volt, 100-foot-long underground transmission cable.
 The Nashua River reach that is bypassed by operating the project (measured from the dam to the tailrace outlet) is about 300 feet long.

 |Project Name||Ice House|